OpenDSA/OpenDSA/RST/en/Files/Diskdrive.rst

 operations, you need to understand the physical structure and basic workings of a disk drive.

-Disk drives are often referred to as
-:term:`direct access` storage devices.
+Disk drives and solid state drives are often referred to as :term:`direct access` storage devices.
 This means that it takes roughly equal time to access any record in the file.